ggonnella/quick-notes/README.md

   repository, in order to enable the synchronization feature
 - ``QUICKNOTES_CMDNAME``: name of the implementation script

+## Group assignment configuration

 Furthermore the following optional variables can be set, to control how notes are automatically assigned to groups:
 - ``QUICKNOTES_GRP_HOST=yes``: automatically assign to a group named after the hostname (or the value of the env variable ``$NETWORK``)